Health in Palestine

-Health in the State of Palestine should be addressed by the healthcare system in the State of Palestine.
+Health in Palestine should be addressed by the healthcare system in the State of Palestine.
 There are problems arising from difficulty of access, water scarcity while burden of non-communicable diseases in Palestine is high; the problems are compounded in Gaza.

 Obesity

 According to the World Health Organization, obesity affects 26.8% of the Palestinian population (23.3% males, 30.8% females).
 This is mostly due to decreased physical activity and greater than necessary food consumption, particularly with an increase in energy coming from fat.
 Two other factors are smoking and urbanization.
 In addition, "leisure-time physical activity is not a common concept in the Palestinian context, especially for rural women, where lack of sex-segregated facilities and cultural norms are prohibitive factors."
 Women in urban areas face similar cultural restrictions.

 However, a study of Gazan mothers between the ages of 18 and 50, published in 2014, concluded the obesity rates ranged between 57% and 67.5% depending on where they lived.
 This study reflected another study published in 2009 (referenced therein) that determined the obesity rate of Palestinian men at 58.7% and Palestinian women at 71.3%.